Impact of inflation on purchasing power and strategies to protect your personal finances

 What is inflation?

-A clear example is when the price of a kilogram of tortillas increases, reflecting that the same amount is no longer enough to buy the same things as before, affecting daily life.
+A clear example is when the price of a kilogram of tortillas increases, reflecting that the same amount is no longer enough to buy the same as before, affecting daily life.

 Factors that cause inflation

-Impact of inflation on your wallet
+Impact of inflation on the pocket

 Decrease in purchasing power